Are you looking for ways to save on energy in your home?

 With a smart, programmable thermostat, you can control your central heating from your mobile phone.
 Some features of smart thermostats include multi-room controls, geofencing to keep tabs on whether you’re at home or not, and holiday modes.

-It’s important to bear in mind that installing a smart thermostat won’t automatically mean you’ll be saving money on electricity.
-This is because you still need to cultivate good habits and stick to them.
+It’s important to bear in mind that installing a smart thermostat won’t automatically save you money on your electricity bills.
+You still need to cultivate good habits and stick to them.
 However, if you’re savvy with your smart thermostat, it can have many benefits.

 For example, smart thermostats with multi-room controls can be a good way to avoid wasting money and energy heating rooms that are not being used.
-This can be particularly useful for large houses, large families and particularly forgetful family members.
+This can be particularly useful for large houses, big families and forgetful family members.

-Despite this, smart thermostats can be on the pricey side, so only consider buying one if you think it’ll make a genuine difference to your energy consumption at home.
+Despite this, smart thermostats can be on the pricey side.
+Only consider buying one if you think it’ll make a genuine difference to your energy consumption at home.

 12. Install a smart meter